Change Point Estimation in a Dynamic Stochastic Block Model: The dynamic stochastic block model (DSBM)

 Similar results for the case of unknown communities are discussed in Remark \ref{rem: parameter} and Section \ref{sec:discuss}. \end{remark} In Theorem \ref{thm: c3}, we establish the results for the same quantities in the case of unknown community structures.
 It will be seen that the convergence rate of $\tilde{\Lambda}$ and $\tilde{\Delta}$ given above, is much sharper compared to the case of unknown community structures, despite using repeated observations in the latter one; see also discussion in Remark \ref{rem: paraestimation}.

-The real problem of interest is when the community structure is {\bf unkown} and needs to be estimated from the observed sequence of adjacency matrices along with the change point.
-A standard strategy in change point analysis is to optimize the least squares criterion function $\tilde{L}(b,z,w,\Lambda,\Delta)$ posited above with respect to {\em all} the model parameters.
-This becomes challenging both computationally since one needs to find a good assignment of nodes to communities, and technically, since for any time point away from the true change point the node assignment problem needs to be solved under a misspecified model; namely, the available adjacency matrices are generated according to both the pre- and post-change point community connection probability matrices.
+The real problem of interest is when the community structure is {\bf unkown} and needs to be estimated from the observed sequence of adjacency matrices along with the change-point.
+A standard strategy in the change-point analysis is to optimize the least-squares criterion function $\tilde{L}(b,z,w,\Lambda,\Delta)$ posited above with respect to {\em all} the model parameters.
+This becomes challenging both computationally since one needs to find a good assignment of nodes to communities, and technically, since for any time point away from the true change-point the node assignment problem needs to be solved under a misspecified model; namely, the available adjacency matrices are generated according to both the pre- and post-change-point community connection probability matrices.

-A natural estimator of $\tau_n$ can be obtained by solving
+A natural estimator of $\tau_{m,n}$ can be obtained by solving